This post is the third installment in my family culture series, this will focus on family traditions.

 Family Traditions and Rituals look like this…

-Before we get into the benefits of traditions and rituals (get your printable brainstorm sheet here) I want to talk about what parts of life this includes.
+First things first, before we get into the benefits of traditions and rituals (get your printable brainstorm sheet here).
+Then, let’s talk about the following and how they apply to our life:

 - Daily traditions